lambdaclass/concrete/ROADMAP.md

     Concrete lowering into the backend contract preserves the facts Concrete claims.
 Add `examples/translation_validation/` with straight-line,
     branch/loop, struct/array, runtime-check, and deliberate mismatch fixtures.
+    Prior art: CompCert for proved compilation/pass-correctness discipline and Alive2 for SMT-checked LLVM IR equivalence/optimization validation.
+The concrete threat model here is the class differential fuzzing has already
+    exposed: source/Core facts can be true while a backend lowering silently emits a different native artifact unless that boundary has its own check.
     Wire `scripts/tests/check_translation_validation.sh`; the gate must prove a Lean-proved/Core-level claim cannot be presented as native-code evidence unless the backend artifact is either translation-validated or explicitly